 - No. 31 Apartment Blinding: Another giant building constructed to prevent the wave damage

-Please note that the schedule of each tours may vary according to the weather condition.
+Please note that the schedule of each tour may vary according to the weather condition.
 It could happen especially in fall, when the cruise operation can be affected by typhoons.

-And of course, there is no vending machine or bathroom on the island, so don’t forget to bring your water.
-Wearing sandals and heels are not allowed, so wear some comfortable shoes.
+And of course, there is no vending machine or bathroom on the island, so don’t forget to bring your water bottle and go to the bathroom before boarding the ferry.
+Wearing sandals and heels is not allowed, so wear some comfortable shoes that are suitable for walking.

 Don’t forget to check out our private tour!